U-Alberta/ADaPT-ML/README.md

 ### Step 1: Install Docker and Docker Compose ###
 Docker and Docker Compose are required to use ADaPT-ML.
 Please follow the links for each and review the installation instructions, and make sure that they are installed on the host machine where you will be cloning or forking this repository to.

 **If you want to test ADaPT-ML using the example use case at this point, proceed directly to [Step 6](#step-6-starting-adapt-ml) to get ADaPT-ML started, then to [Step 2](#step-2-create-a-gold-dataset-using-label-studio) of the [Example Use Case](#example-usage) to follow along.
-If you want to skip that and get started on adding your classification task to ADaPT-ML, then continue to [Step 2](#step-2-set-up-the-environment-variables-for-docker-compose).**
+If you want to skip that and get started on adding your classification task to ADaPT-ML, then continue to Step 2 below.**

 ### Step 2: Set up the environment variables for Docker Compose ###
 Review the `.env` file in the repository's root directory, and edit the variables according to their descriptions.